midtown-ai/glossary/glossary/m.md

  ~ the brains of the Transformer and responsible for performance through parallelism.
 Multi-Head Attention consists of several attention layers running in parallel.
 The Attention layer takes its input in the form of three parameters, known as the Query, Key, and Value (aka Q,K,V).
 All three parameters are similar in structure, with each word in the sequence represented by a vector.
 In transformers is used for encoder and decoder.

+ Q:
+  * independent multi-layer perceptron (?) that takes a vector as input (?) and return an output ~ a bit like asking questions on the input vector (queen --(attention)--> vector --(feedforward network)--> is it a noun? = output-1, is it english = output-2, does it refer to a person = o-3, is it an mount? = o-4, is the tone ascertive = o-5, is it a piece of a bigger word? = o-6, iis it part of a quote? = o-7, ...)

  ![]( {{site.assets}}/m/multi_head_attention.png ){: width="100%"}

  {% youtube "https://www.youtube.com/watch?v=g2BRIuln4uc" %}